ninsuo/symfony-quickstart/README.md

-Symfony2 Quick Start
+Symfony Quick Start
 ========================

 ## What is it?

-This is the [Symfony2 Standard Edition](https://github.com/symfony/symfony-standard) with some ready-to-use tools to get started quickly.
+This is the [Symfony3 Standard Edition](https://github.com/symfony/symfony-standard) with some ready-to-use tools to get started quickly.

 Most common stuff, such as login, translations or menus are built-in: no need to configure or code anything.
 Just overwrite and copy/paste to customize.